explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     You may notice that Vim's :grep syntax is similar to terminal grep command; this is because :grep by default runs grep -n $\* /dev/null on unix-based machine.

-    The command above will search for string "iggy" recursively (-R) from current location (.).
+    The command above will search for the string "iggy" recursively (-R) from current location (.).

     Vim allows us to change the program used by :grep.
 We can tell Vim to use ripgrep instead of grep by adding this inside our vimrc: